 IRS social media.
 Go to IRS.gov/SocialMedia to see the various social media tools the IRS uses to share the latest information on tax changes, scam alerts, initiatives, products, and services.
-At the IRS, privacy and security are paramount.
+At the IRS, privacy and security are our highest priority.
 We use these tools to share public information with you.
-Don't post your social security number or other confidential information on social media sites.
+Don't post your social security number (SSN) or other confidential information on social media sites.
 Always protect your identity when using any social networking site.